Topic: Optical Fiber

 Chromatic dispersion is a big problem with LED sources in MM fiber, which have broad spectral outputs, unlike lasers which concentrate most of their light in a narrow spectral range.
 Systems like FDDI, based on broad spectral output surface emitter LEDs, suffered such intense chromatic dispersion that transmission was limited to only two km of 62.5/125 fiber.

 Chromatic dispersion (CD) also affects long links in singlemode systems, even with lasers, so fiber and sources are optimized to minimize chromatic dispersion in the long distance links.
-More on CD and PMD.
+Fiber defects and stress on the fibers can cause polarization mode dispersion (PMD) on long links.
+Both CD and PMD are tested on the cable plants for long high-speed fiber optic networks, a process called fiber characterization.

 Test Your Comprehension